 Protect yourself and others

-You should call your GP to be assessed for a test if you have a fever (high temperature – 38 degrees Celsius or above) or chills AND one of the following symptoms:
+You should get tested if you have a fever (high temperature – 38 degrees Celsius or above) or chills AND one of the following symptoms:

 - a cough – this can be any kind of cough, not just dry

 - loss of taste or smell